Choosing the sender

 - Managing Account Identities

-- Subscribe and use shared mailboxes
+- Subscribing and using shared mailboxes

 - Adding a signature